Prahlad Pur Bangar: Demographics

+History

 Martyr Fighter 01st Martyr Fighter of Prahlad Pur village, Mr. Shri Kartar Singh Sindhu, batch no.2648550, 2 Grenadiers, laid supreme sacrifice of his life at the age of just 25 years in the Nathula Operation against China on 11th Sept 1967.
 His sacrifice has been recorded in National War Memorial, Delhi at 4C Row.
 The resident of Prahladpur Banger have great pride on his Supreme Sacrifice.

 02nd Martyr Fighter of Prahlad Pur village, Shri Phulkumar Mann, was martyred in the Indian Army on the post of NCP on 29 July 1976 in the clash with Pakistan in Jammu and Kashmir by making the supreme sacrifice, the village will always remember his sacrifice.